 The Musée d’Orsay is located in the former Gare d’Orsay, a Beaux-Arts railway station built between 1898 and 1900.
 As well as sculptures, furniture, and photography, it holds the largest collection of Impressionist and post-Impressionist paintings in the world, including work by including Monet, Degas, Renoir, Cézanne, Gauguin, and Van Gogh.

-Earlier this year, the museum announced the launch of a major expansion project.
+In 2020, the museum announced the launch of a major expansion project.
 This will see the creation of a new wing, intended to display the Musée d’Orsay’s Impressionist and Post-Impressionist collection.
 The project is scheduled to complete by 2026.

 In 2021, it appointed Christophe Leribault as director.
 Leribault was previously curator at the Louvre and director of the Musée Delacroix.